vlad-shevchenko/BitSet/README.md

 `bitset` command-line tool
 ------------------------------------

 Provides command-line interface for parsing bitset expressions.
 Expects a single argument - expression to parse.
 Returns string representation of resulting bitset if expression is correct and parsing error message otherwise.
+Runs like following:

+`bitset.exe 110 + 101 ^ 110 & 010`

 Expressions
 -----------------